How to calculate average/compound annual growth rate in Excel?

 This article is talking about ways to calculate the Average Annual Growth Rate (AAGR) and Compound Annual Growth Rate (CAGR) in Excel.

-To calculate the Compound Annual Growth Rate in Excel, there is a basic formula shown as: =((End Value/Start Value)^(1/Periods) -1.
+To calculate the Compound Annual Growth Rate in Excel, there is a basic formula =((End Value/Start Value)^(1/Periods) -1.
 And we can easily apply this formula as following:

-2. Select the cell you entered the formula just now (in our case select Cell C6), click the Percent Style button on the Home tab to change the number to percentage format, and then change its decimal places with clicking the Increase Decimal button or Decrease Decimal button.
+2. In some cases, the calculation result may not format as percentage.
+Please keep selecting the calculation result, click the Percent Style button on the Home tab to change the number to percentage format, and then change its decimal places with clicking the Increase Decimal button or Decrease Decimal button .
 See screen shot:

 Actually, the XIRR function can help us calculate the Compound Annual Growth Rate in Excel easily, but it requires you to create a new table with the start value and end value.